PhilFM/Robust-M-Estimation/pypi_package/README.md

 $$\rho(r) = \frac{r^2}{\sigma^2 + r^2}
 $$

-with a single parameter $\sigma $.
+with a single parameter $\sigma$.
 Geman-McClure is another redescending influence function, so it is suitable for being embedded in a GNC schedule and handling large outliers.
 Wrap it in the same `GNC_WelschParams` GNC schedule class used for the Welsch influence function if you want to try this, but we still recommend using the Welsch influence function over Geman-McClure.